-Our code of conduct applies to all members of the École Moody Middle School of the Arts community.
+Our code of conduct applies to all members of the École Citadel Middle School community.
 We use our code to model, teach and encourage positive behavior.
 We also acknowledge that pre-adolescence is a busy, active time of growth and development as children become teenagers.
 Young adolescents at this stage, where they are experiencing their first sense of independence, will make mistakes and errors in judgment and will encounter peer conflict.
 As part of the school community, the staff work directly with our students, both victims and offenders, to address and restore the harm that was done and facilitate a timely and mutually agreeable resolution.
 Using a restorative justice approach, we find that all involved parties benefit from this method of addressing conflict in a respectful and effective manner.

 Behaviour expectations are consistently modeled, taught and actively promoted throughout the school.
 At the beginning of each year, teachers take time to teach expected behaviour directly to students.
-This year staff will be using our shared values that form the acronym; RESPECT.